Perspective | In a city where bullets too often hit kids, a program calls on young people to shoot cameras, not guns

 That sounds simple.
 And yet, if you ask children in certain neighborhoods what they want to be when they grow up, it’s clear they don’t know the breadth of their options.
 They only know what has been put in front of them — and too often that is not enough.

-The title of the “Don’t Shoot Guns, Shoot Cameras” program speaks to its main goal: To give young people an alternative to violence.
+The title of the “Don’t Shoot Guns, Shoot Cameras” program speaks to its main goal: to give young people an alternative to violence.

 But the instructors describe seeing the pilot program achieve more than that.

 “It educates, and it gives kids exposure and experience,” Yasmin Salina, one of the founders of the Hustlers Guild, said.
-And it does that for children who likely wouldn’t get that chance otherwise.
+And it does that for children who probably wouldn’t get that chance otherwise.
 Salina said the people picked to participate in the program ranged in age from 13 to 17 and were picked in part because their schools don’t offer that type of programming or their families aren't in a position to afford a camp.

 In that way, the program holds the potential to pull new faces into the field and diversify an industry that has come under much scrutiny for its failures in that area.
 During Sunday’s Golden Globes, Helen Hoehne, the vice president of the Hollywood Foreign Press Association, which determines the awards, addressed the association’s lack of Black members: “We recognize we have our own work to do.
 Just like in film and television, Black representation is vital.
 We must have Black journalists in our organization.”